Zerg00s/PowerShellPnP-AppAuthentication/readme.md

 ## Let's Register an AD App

+- Optionally, if you want your Azure App Registration to have a custom name, modify the `appName` variable in the script

 - Right-click on the `Register_AAD_app.bat` and run as administrator

 - Enter credentials for the Office 365 Global admin